conmeokhoi/BMP180_Driver/README.md

 # BMP180_Driver
-Bosch BMP180 Sensor Driver for Raspberry Pi 3b+ | Measure Temperature in C & Pressure in Pa
+Bosch BMP180 Sensor Driver for Raspberry Pi 3b+ | Measure Temperature in C & Pressure in Pa | Kernel - Space Using

 # HOW TO USE THIS DRIVER
 # 1.Wiring,make sure you've connected your BMP180 correctly to :